neueda/awesome-neo4j/README.md

 ### Python

 - [py2neo](https://github.com/nigelsmall/py2neo) - Py2neo is a comprehensive toolkit for working with Neo4j from within Python applications or from the command line.
-- [neomodel](https://github.com/robinedwards/neomodel) - An Object Graph Mapper (OGM) for the neo4j graph database, built on the awesome py2neo.
+- [neomodel](https://github.com/neo4j-contrib/neomodel) - An Object Graph Mapper (OGM) for the neo4j graph database, built on the awesome py2neo.
-- [BulbFlow](https://github.com/espeed/bulbs) - A Python persistence framework for graph databases like Neo4j, OrientDB and Titan.

 ### PHP